han-yaeger/yaeger-tutorial/README.md

 ## Further challenges

 * Because Hanny will respawn at a random location, she could also respawn on a piece of coral.
-Because she can not move whenever she collides with coral, she will never be able to leave that location.
+Because she cannot move whenever she collides with coral, she will never be able to leave that location.
 Resolve this by limiting the locations at which Hanny can respawn.